pabloviquez/til/docker/run-mysql-specific-version.md

   mysql/mysql-server:5.7.22
 ```

+It will create two volumens that will remain after the container is shutdown.
+In this case, one volumen will have all the MySQL actual data and the other it's just a directory to share stuff, like scripts or whatever you want to have accesible in the server.

 The DB is also forwarding the port 3306 to the localhost port 33306.

 # Tricks / How to's